Since April 2015, all new drawdown products are built to offer flexi-access drawdown. Prior to this, some drawdown plans were capped drawdown.

 Flexi-access drawdown rules

-After receiving an initial tax-free lump sum, any money you take from your pension pot will count as earnings and be taxed in the usual way.
+The tax-free pension drawdown limit is 25%.
+So after receiving an initial tax-free lump sum, any money you take from your pension pot will count as earnings and be taxed in the usual way.
 It’s worth remembering that withdrawing large sums may take you over the threshold and into a higher tax band so it’s important to consider in advance how much you plan to withdraw and when.

 You can use your drawdown to buy an annuity or alternative retirement product at any point to help provide certainty or future-proof your fund.